These days, it seems like everyone has a smart phone, and knowing your location is as simple as pulling up Google Maps.

 I guess you may want a compass as well.

 No, these watches do not teach you the alphabet.
-They show you data about your current location using what’s in their name.
+In addition to telling the time, they show you data about your current location using what’s in their name.
 Altimeter, barometer, compass.

 What is an Altimeter?